Double phase anisotropic variational problems involving critical growth

 with $p'=p/(p-1)$ and $q'=q/(q-1)$.
 Under the above assumption (\ref{4}), Chorfi and R\u{a}dulescu \cite{Chorfi2016} considered the standing wave solutions for the following Schr\"{o}dinger equation with unbounded potential:

 where the nonlinearity $f:\mathbb{R}^N\rightarrow\mathbb{R}$ also satisfies the subcritical growth and $a:\Bbb R^N \to (0,\infty)$ is a singular potential satisfying some conditions.

+Anisotropic partial differential equations have recently gained significant attention, thanks to their applications in double and multiphase variational energies, along with their relevance in integral form anisotropic energies.
+For insights into this topic, we refer the reader to the survey paper \cite{M2020} and the references therein.
 Problem \eqref{Prob3} is relevant to double phase anisotropic phenomenon, in the sense that the differential operator has a different growth near zero and infinity.
 The double phase problems are described by the following functional

 with the so-called $(p,q)$-growth conditions:

 This $(p,q)$-growth condition was first treated by Marcellini \cite{M1989,M1991,M1993,M1996} and it has been extensively studied in the last decades.
 Particularly double phase functionals have been introduced by Zhikov in the context of homogenization and Lavrentiev's phenomenon \cite{Z1986,Z1995}.
 After that it engages the enormous researchers’ attention to the development of both theoretical and applications aspects of various double phase differential problems.
 For an overview of the subject, we refer the readers to the survey paper \cite{Min-Rad2021}.
 Regularity theory for double phase functionals had been an unsolved issue for a while.
 However, we would like to mention a series of remarkable papers by Mingione et al. \cite{BCM,BCM2,BCM3,CM,CM2,CM3}.
 Also we refer to the works of Bahrouni-R\u{a}dulescu-Repov\v s~\cite{BRR}, Byun-Oh \cite{Byun-Oh-2020}, Colasuonno-Squassina \cite{CS1}, Gasi\'nski-Winkert~\cite{GW20b,GW21}, Liu-Dai \cite{LD}, Papageorgiou-R\u{a}dulescu-Repov\v s~\cite{PRR,PRR20}, Perera-Squassina \cite{PS}, Ragusa-Tachikawa \cite{RT20}, Zhang-R\u{a}dulescu~\cite{Zhang-Radulescu.2018}, Zeng-Bai-Gasi\'nski-Winkert~\cite{Zeng-Bai-Gasinski-Winkert-CVPDEs-2020,Zeng-Bai-Gasinski-Winkert-ANONA-2021}.